Our Vision

 Why BAAT?

-BALUCHISTAN ACTION FOR ADVOCACY AND TRANSFORMATION (BAAT) was born out of a deep desire to address the injustices faced by marginalized communities in Balochistan—especially its children.
+BALOCHISTAN ACTION FOR ADVOCACY AND TRANSFORMATION (BAAT) was born out of a deep desire to address the injustices faced by marginalized communities in Balochistan—especially its children.

 The idea for BAAT took root when our founder, Saif Ur Rehman, witnessed firsthand the devastating impact of child labor, gender inequality, and climate vulnerability in his own hometown of Kuchlak.
 Children who should have been in school were working in fields, workshops, and streets.
 Girls were denied education and opportunities.
 And the region’s natural beauty was slowly being lost to environmental neglect.